parmegv/leap_doc/docs/tech/hard-problems.md

 For example, when using secure chat or secure federated social networking, you need some way to link to external media, such as an image, video or file, that has the same security guarantees as the message itself.
 Embedding this type of resource in the messages themselves is prohibitively inefficient.

 We don't have a proposal for how to address this problem.
 There are a lot of great initiatives working under the banner of read-write-web, but these do not take encryption into account.
 In many ways, solutions to the resource problem are dependent on solutions to the the group problem.

+As with the group problem, most of the progress in this area has been by people working on encrypted file sync (e.g. strategies like Lazy Revocation and Key Regression).

 ### Availability problem